moyni/moyni.github.io/_posts/2020-07-31-better-job-ads.markdown

 permalink: /better-job-ads/
 related-1: "askers & guessers"
 related-2: "acceptable transgressions"
-description: "Matching a real-life actual job to a list of bullets on a webpage"
+description: "Matching a real-life actual job to a list of bullets on a webpage."

 ---